Smudge202/smudge202.github.io/_posts/2017-12-13-webforms-migrations.md

 _Image from [Virtual Geek](http://virtualgeek.typepad.com/virtual_geek/2015/08/vmworld-2015-cloud-native-apps-a-complex-interesting-but-fascinating-story.html)_
 {: style="font-size: 12px; text-align: center;"}

-I've worked with all the key *.Net* web technologies, and several that existed prior to the birth of *.Net*.
-In that time, I've collected and refined a number of lessons that I'd like to put to paper and potentially pass on (plus invite comment on further insights and improvements on these techniques).
+Having worked with the key *.Net* web technologies, I'd like to put to paper and potentially pass on, by way of this article, some insights into Brownfield development (plus invite comment on further insights and improvements on these techniques).

 <!-- markdownlint-disable MD007 -->
 <!-- markdownlint-disable MD010 -->